shivamSspirit/token-swap/README.md

 ## What is spl-token-swap program ?

 The Token Swap Program allows simple trading of token pairs without a centralized limit order book.
 The program uses a mathematical formula called "curve" to calculate the price of all trades.

+Unlike the Token Program, there is no Solana-maintained deployment of the Token Swap Program.
+Rather, Solana provides source code for the Token Swap Program as a reference implementation that you can fork and deploy yourself.
+Throughout this course, we'll be using the deployment maintained by Serum at address SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8.

+Solana also maintains the @solana/spl-token-swap JS library.
+This library provides helper functions for interacting with a token swap program.
+Each helper function takes an argument representing a token swap program ID.

 ## 🔧 Dependencies